jwvg0425/ue4-aws-gamelift-client/README.md

 ## setup

-just this project put into your project's plugins folder.
+clone this repo into your project's plugins folder.